Actindo-AG/Documentation/RetailSuiteAccounting/Operation/15_ProvideAccountingData.md

   Select this option to include all available data in the BWA report.
   - **By cost centre**
   Select this option to sort the data by cost center.
 When selecting this option, a second drop-down list is displayed containing all available cost centers.
-  - **By cost unit**
+  - **By cost object**
-  Select this option to sort the data by cost unit.
-When selecting this option, a second drop-down list is displayed containing all available cost units.
+  Select this option to sort the data by cost object.
+When selecting this option, a second drop-down list is displayed containing all available cost objects.

 4. If necessary, select the *Print cost centre allocation* checkbox.
-The checkbox is only unlocked, if the options **By cost centre** or **By cost unit** are selected in the *Sorting* drop-down list.
+The checkbox is only unlocked, if the options **By cost centre** or **By cost object** are selected in the *Sorting* drop-down list.

 5. Click the *Accounting month from - to* drop-down lists and select the months to be included.
 All available months are displayed in the list.